melihagraz/multiview_learning_R/README.md

 )
 ```

-If you want to run self-training algorithm on Random Forest, working NOT imbalanced data on for labeled (dataL) and unlabeled (dataU) data, without feature selection, with 5 fold cross validation, with 0.8 negative negative and 0.7 positive pseudo selection .
+If you want to run self-training algorithm on Random Forest, working NOT imbalanced data on labeled (dataL) and unlabeled (dataU) data, without feature selection, with 5 fold cross validation, with 0.8 negative negative and 0.7 confident positive pseudo selection .

 ```{r setup1, include=FALSE}
 self(dataL,